eugeneware/level-cluster/README.md

 var db = new LevelCluster(servers);
-db.put(...); // will consistently hash the write to a server based on the key db.get(...); // will retrieve the right data from the right server db.createReadStream(); // will stream the data from the different servers and create a unified stream
+db.put(...); // will consistently hash the write to a server based on the key db.get(...); // will retrieve the right data from the right server

+db.createReadStream();
+// will stream the data from the different servers and create a unified stream
+// AND make sure it's sorted
 ```